stephaniesaylor/Practice-Repo/OZPtypeAPI.md

 However, to view metadata about only one type, enter:
 `https://localhost:8443/marketplace/api/agency/{id}`

-Marketplace returns the representation of the agency that matches the{id}, as shown in the Response for one agency id.
+Marketplace returns the representation of the type that matches the{id}, as shown in the Response for one type id.

 #####Response Code:
 200